 What is something others wouldn't know about creating a sustainable business that you think they should?

 I think if you're thinking about creating a sustainable business you have to acknowledge that nothing is perfect and no matter what you do, your business is going to have some sort of negative impact on the planet.
 So you need to make sure that the positive outweighs the negative.
-You also need to realise that everything is going to be constantly changing, something that we think is the most sustainable solution now, might not be the most sustainable solution in five years time.
+You also need to realise that everything is going to be constantly changing - something that we think is the most sustainable solution now might not be the most sustainable solution in five years time.
 You have to be prepared to continue to research, adapt and change all parts of your business.

 What has been the most challenging thing you have uncovered since beginning?

 I think just the constant juggle, which you and most of your readers would probably understand!
 We don't take an income from Clean Coast Collective so it's also a balance to run alongside our 'real' jobs.
-I always tried to fit everything in together perfectly and felt frustrated and stressed if it wasn't all working like I wanted, but I read a great interview with Lotte of Worn Store recently and she described work/life balance as a dance where life and work flow in and out of each other—this really shifted my perspective and made me realise that it's not going to perfectly balance every day or week, but as long as all the parts of life are flowing in and out then it doesn't matter if there's overlap or an interweaving of 'downtime' and 'work time'.
+I always tried to fit everything in together perfectly and felt frustrated and stressed if it wasn't all working like I wanted, but I read a great interview with Lotte of Worn Store recently and she described work/life balance as a dance where life and work flow in and out of each other.
+This really shifted my perspective and made me realise that it's not going to perfectly balance every day or week, but as long as all the parts of life are flowing in and out then it doesn't matter if there's an overlap or an interweaving of 'downtime' and 'work time'.

 Within the ethical fashion community, there's a big question we ask which is 'Who made my clothes?'.
 In the scope of Clean Coast Collective, who made the sustainable pieces you sell?
 Can you tell us a bit more about them?

 Our products are all from different suppliers.
 Our Seaside Shampoo bar is made by a lovely local company in the Northern Rivers from all natural ingredients—it's amazing to work so closely with them and support a local small business.
-Our Island Bamboo Toothbrushes are co-branded with Melbourne brand GotWood, so these come through their supplier in China.
-And our Pacific Gold Straws are also made in China through our supplier—we are hoping to get over to China soon to meet the manufacturers in person but unfortunately, haven't had the budget yet do so.
-And our natural-dyed kangaroo leather pouches for our straw sets are handmade by a young female leathersmith in Tasmania—we love supporting a local crafter and were lucky to hang out with her at her home on a recent trip to Tassie.
+Our Island Bamboo Toothbrushes are co-branded with Melbourne brand GotWood, so these come through their supplier in China, and our Pacific Gold Straws are also made in China through our supplier.
+We are hoping to get over to China soon to meet the manufacturers in person, but unfortunately haven't had the budget yet do so.
+And our natural-dyed kangaroo leather pouches for our straw sets are handmade by a young female leathersmith in Tasmania - we love supporting a local crafter and were lucky to hang out with her at her home on a recent trip to Tassie.

 Best piece of advice you have ever received?

 Wow, that's a tough one!
 Dan and I spend a lot of time thinking and talking about what it means to be 'successful' and what the meaning of life is.
-And I think it comes down to, if you died tomorrow would you be happy with how you've spent your time and the impact you've created?
+I think it comes down to: if you died tomorrow, would you be happy with how you've spent your time and the impact you've created?
 Money, and 'success', and 'fame', it's all pointless at the end of the day.
 Work to live, rather than living to work.
 Live the lifestyle you want to live now, rather than waiting for your retirement.
-Be happy now, rather than waiting for 'when this happens, then I'll be happy'.
+Be happy now, rather than waiting for 'when this happens, then I'll be happy’.
 Find joy in the everyday.
 This idea has come from conversations with all the people in our lives and also from devouring amazing publications like Dumbo Feather, Womankind and The New Philosopher.

 One tip you'd give to others who are wanting to start their own business?